 - used to construct or maintain a public work owned by the province or an Alberta municipality

-All surface material Annual Returns are subject to audit.
-Under Section 118 of the PLAR, operators must maintain books and records substantiating their Annual Returns.
+All surface material annual returns are subject to audit.
+Under Section 118 of PLAR, operators must maintain books and records substantiating their annual returns.

 PLAR also authorizes the surface material auditor to audit the books and records.
 This is done to verify the royalty payable on surface materials removed under the lease or licence.